 - Create more inspiring content on the Happy Blog

-- Write more nerdy Happiness Essays about the data that we all collect
+- Publish more nerdy happiness case studies about the data that we all collect

 - Share more experiences of others who also started tracking their happiness!